Governor Nobre de Carvalho Bridge: History

 Due to the construction around Casino Lisboa, the bridge was temporarily closed in 2005.
 As of 2006, the bridge is open again, but only to buses, taxis, and emergency vehicles.
+In 2024, a Hong Kong registered fishing vessel struck the bridge's protective rail.
+This caused only minor damage to the bridge but the boat started sinking with the crew being rescued by the Macau Customs Service.

 Architecture

 The bridge is meant to take the shape of a dragon, with Casino Lisboa representing the dragon's head, and Taipa Monument on Taipa Pequena the dragon's tail.